nickbalan/portfolio-website/README.md

 ## Technical Improvements & Solutions

-- The About Me page must also use W3Schools CSS
+### Done:

+- All pages must have an improved desktop layout
-- The Navigation Menu and the Footer on each page must use Tailwind CSS and PostCSS
+- All pages must have a responsive Navigation Menu and a responsive Footer
+- All pages must also use external CNDs
-- All the pages must have a Scroll To Top Button
+- All pages must have a Scroll To Top Button
-- All the pages must have a Responsive Mobile Navbar
+- All pages must have a Responsive Mobile Navbar
-- The Portfolio page must have a Modal Image Gallery.
+- All pages must have a Modal Image Gallery.

+### To Do:

+- All pages must have an improved Mobile layout
+- All pages must have an improved Mobile Navbar design.

 ## Key Features